NotTotal/Total-Skyrim-Overhaul/README.md

 ## Updating

-If this Modlist receives an update please check the Changelog before doing anything.
-Always backup your saves or start a new game after updating.

-**Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 # Gameplay Guide